Take 1-2 approved courses alongside UCLA students for college credit!

 Dance

-DANCE 9: Beginning Hip-Hop Dance
+DANCE 9: Beginning Hip-Hop Dance, Studio 1

-DANCE 10: Beginning Martial Arts
+DANCE 1o: Beginning Martial Arts, Studio 1

 Earth, Planetary, and Space Sciences

-EPS SCI 1: Introduction to Earth Science
+EPS SCI 1: Introduction to Earth Science [ONLINE]

 EPS SCI 9: Solar System and Planets